rudra012/crudl-example-django/README.md

 ## Important notes
 * crudl is still under development and the syntax might change (esp. with connectors and descriptors).
-* The relevant part for your admin interface is within the folder crudl-admin-rest (resp. crudl-admin-graphql).
+* The relevant part for your admin interface is within the folder crudl-admin-rest/admin/ (resp. crudl-admin-graphql/admin/).
-All other files are only used for this example and are usually not required when using crudl.

 ## Requirements
 * Node.js